 SDSU’s political science program is perfect for people who love politics, have strong communication skills, and love to debate.
 You can choose a dual major, history or global studies, for example, and also add a minor in another field like journalism, religion, or Spanish.
 Sample courses include Governments of the World, Research Methods, and American Political Issues.
 You will have internship opportunities through the South Dakota Legislature, the City of Brookings, Daktronics, and others.

 Potential careers are vast.
 Current alumni are working as organizers, analysts, planners, and journalists for the government or other organizations.
 Sometimes a video, not a picture, is worth a thousand words.
-Check out this video from SDSU’s political science department to see if this program is for you.

 University of North Dakota